-- If you make a grade of "I" in a class, you will have one year to complete the course before the VA will request mitigating circumstances, and if the mitigating circumstances are not approved you will be charged an overpayment.
+- If you make a grade of "I" in a class, you will have one year to complete the course before the VA will request mitigating circumstances.
+If the mitigating circumstances are not approved, you will be charged an overpayment.
 The CU-VA office is required to report "I" grades.

 - YOU ARE RESPONSIBLE to notify the CU-VA when the course grade is changed from an "I" grade to a letter grade.
-The CU-VA office will in turn notify VA.
+The CU-VA office will notify the VA Regional Office.

 - Students receiving a grade of "F" and "U" will be charged with an overpayment if the student received that grade as a result of non-attendance.
 Students do have the opportunity to provide mitigating circumstances to the VA for their non-attendance.
 The CU-VA is required to report non-attendance.

-- Mitigating circumstances can be provided on VA Form 21-4138 Statement in Support of Claim Form, or the student can send a letter explaining your mitigating circumstances directly to the VA.
-If you use personal correspondence then be sure to include your full name (printed), Social Security Number, VA File Number, the Date, a Daytime telephone Number with the area code, and your signature.
-If you have any supporting evidence please include a copy with your letter.
+- Mitigating circumstances can be provided on VA Form 21-4138 Statement in Support of Claim Form, or the student can send a letter explaining your mitigating circumstances directly to the VA Regional Office.
+If you use personal correspondence, then be sure to include your full name (printed), Social Security Number, VA File Number, the Date, a Daytime telephone Number with the area code, and your signature.
+If you have any supporting evidence, please include a copy with your letter.
 (ALWAYS KEEP A COPY OF WHAT YOU SUBMIT!)

 To obtain VA Form 21-4138 see: http://www.va.gov/vaforms